JustinTArthur/vsfieldkit/docs/usage.rst

         # Restore original subsampling with favorite kernel then output:
         resampled = fixed_edges.resize.Spline36(format=clip.format)
         resampled.set_output()

+    :param bool upsample_horizontally:
+        Whether or not to horizontally upsample.
+The function will always vertically upsample if applicable.

     :param Resizer kernel:
         Resampling/resizing function to use for upsampling sub-sampled